semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_PIPELINE\_PROMOTED\_BY

-The value of the `SEMAPHORE_PIPELINE_PROMOTED_BY` environment variable is `auto-promotion` if the pipeline is auto-promoted.
+The value of the `SEMAPHORE_PIPELINE_PROMOTED_BY` environment variable is `auto-promotion`, if the pipeline is auto-promoted.

-If the pipeline is manually promoted, the value is the GitHub username of the person that promoted the pipeline.
+If the pipeline is manually-promoted, the value is the GitHub username of the person that promoted the pipeline.

 However, if it is an initial pipeline, the value of the environment variable is an empty string.